Strategic Planning and Scenario-Based Forescasting

 Master's Degree in Strategic Foresight

 In October 2011 I was awarded the degree of Master of Design in Strategic Foresight and Innovation from OCAD University (our building was recently hailed as one of the 13 "strangest buildings in the world" by TravelandLeisure.com).
-This has formalized my skills and experience in an area where I already do a good deal of work.
+This formalized my skills and experience in an area where I already did a good deal of work.
 My Major Project was the design of a technique within the general methodology of scenario development.
 The project is entitled Fiction as Foresight: Presenting Foresight Findings as Fiction, and is about the use of storytelling to highlight, synthesize or present the findings of some given foresight activity.
 (This makes it an activity distinct, for instance, from Brian David Johnson's notion of science fiction prototyping.)
 Copies of my formal report are available upon request.

 Features of this site